 Ayala, Wiggins lead Maryland past No. 9 Wisconsin 70-64

-MADISON, Wis.
-(AP) -- Eric Ayala scored 17 points, while Aaron Wiggins added 15 points and nine rebounds as Maryland beat No. 9 Wisconsin 70-64 on Monday.
+Eric Ayala scored 17 points, while Aaron Wiggins added 15 points and nine rebounds as Maryland beat No. 6 Wisconsin 70-64 on Monday night.

-Maryland (6-3, 1-2 Big Ten) snapped Wisconsin's 15-game home winning streak and a stretch of 10 straight conference wins that dated back to last season.
+Coming in, the Terrapins were 0-2 in the conference, including a loss at Purdue on Friday, and their wins were against the likes of Mount St. Mary’s and St. Peter’s.

+But Turgeon said he’s seen a difference in his team since losing 67-51 to Clemson on Dec.
+9 and the late December road trip turned into a bonding experience that may become a building block for his team going forward.

 BIG PICTURE